nuuuwan/news_lk3_data/README.md

 *2024-05-31 18:37:00* · [`dailymirrorlk`](https://www.dailymirror.lk/breaking-news/Over-150-000-qualify-for-university-entrance/108-283816) · `en`

-Colombo, May31 (Daily Mirror) - A total of 173,444 students have qualified to apply for university admission this year following the 2023 (2024) GCE Advanced Level (A/L) examinations.
+Colombo, May31 (Daily Mirror) - A total of 173,444 students have been qualified to apply for university admission this year following the 2023 (2024) GCE Advanced Level (A/L) examinations.

 Addressing the media, the Examinations Department Commissioner General said the qualified percentage was 64.33.